 Top Ways to Lose Your Data:

+In this article, we’ll focus on the most widespread causes of losing data due to lack of user’s attention or knowledge.
 This article continues the list of the most common data storage mistakes made by our customers.
 We keep receiving queries from our clients that describe these very situations, so we were able to assemble a pretty comprehensive statistics about major causes of data loss.

 Fault Tolerant Systems (continued)